Skip to content

 There are three compartments of fat in the lower eyelid — the nasal (medial), the central, and the lateral — and any of them can herniate, either alone or in combination.
 Herniation of the nasal fat is the most common and the most noticeable, as it creates a bulge near the nose that generates shadows and deepens the nasojugal groove, that depression that goes from the inner corner of the eye to the cheek.

-When the problem is exclusively fatty, without excess skin, the transconjunctival route is the perfect choice.
-It makes no sense to create an external scar to treat a problem that can be resolved entirely from the inside.
+When the problem is exclusively fatty, without excess skin, the transconjunctival route can be a very good choice.
+It often avoids an external skin incision for a problem that can be treated from the inside.

 How transconjunctival blepharoplasty works

 I consider transconjunctival blepharoplasty one of the most refined techniques in eyelid surgery.
-The entire procedure is performed through a small incision in the conjunctiva, the mucous membrane that lines the inside of the lower eyelid.
-As the conjunctiva heals spontaneously in a few days — without the need for stitches in most cases — there are absolutely no visible marks left.
+The procedure is performed through a small incision in the conjunctiva, the mucous membrane that lines the inside of the lower eyelid.
+As the conjunctiva heals spontaneously in a few days — without the need for sutures in most cases — there is no external lower-eyelid skin scar.

 During the surgery, I gently evert the lower eyelid and make an incision of approximately one centimetre in the conjunctiva.
 Through this small opening, I have direct access to the three compartments of orbital fat.
 With delicate and precise instruments, I identify each fat bag, assess its volume, and decide on the best strategy: partial removal, total removal, or redistribution.